aamank11/WhatsTheMove-Final-MadHacks/README.md

 ---

-## Together, they provide a fast, opinionated “snapshot” of what relocating for a given job might look like—costs, distance, housing, and potential red flags—all in one place.
+Together, they provide a fast, “snapshot” of what relocating for a given job might look like—costs, distance, housing, and potential red flags—all in one place.

+## You land the J*b, we'll do the rest!